Dr00gy/Typst-thesis-template-for-VSB/thesis_template/misc.typ

       selector(heading.where(level: 1)).after(here()),
     ).first()

-    // finds if the heading after current page is on the current page if headingAfter.location().page() == here().page() {
+    // Checks if the heading on the next page is the same as on the current page if headingAfter.location().page() == here().page() {
       if headerHeadingPage {headerHeading(headingAfter.body)}
     } else {